stgeorgeshurstville/bulletin/_docs/sermon.md

 ⁵ Suppose someone has made us sad.
 In some ways, he hasn’t made me sad so much as he has made all of you sad.
 But I don’t want to put this too strongly. ⁶ He has been punished because most of you decided he should be.
 This punishment is enough. ⁷ Now you should forgive him and comfort him.
 Then he won’t be sad more than he can stand. ⁸ So I’m asking you to tell him again that you still love him. ⁹ I wrote to you for another special reason.
 I wanted to see if you could stand the test.
 I wanted to see if you could obey everything asked of you. ¹⁰ Anyone you forgive I also forgive.
 Was there anything to forgive?
 If so, I have forgiven it for your benefit, knowing that Christ is watching. ¹¹ We don’t want Satan to outsmart us.
 We know how he does his evil work.

-**Serving Under the New Covenant**

-¹² I went to Troas to preach the good news about Christ.
-There I found that the Lord had opened a door of opportunity for me. ¹³ But I still had no peace of mind.
-I couldn’t find my brother Titus there.
-So I said goodbye to the believers at Troas and went on to Macedonia.

-¹⁴ Give thanks to God!
-He always leads us as if we were prisoners in Christ’s victory parade.
-Through us, God spreads the knowledge of Christ everywhere like perfume. ¹⁵ God considers us to be the pleasing smell that Christ is spreading.
-He is spreading it among people who are being saved and people who are dying. ¹⁶ To those who are dying, we are the smell of death.
-To those who are being saved, we are the perfume of life.
-Who is able to do this work? ¹⁷ Unlike many people, we aren’t selling God’s word to make money.
-In fact, it is just the opposite.
-Because of Christ we speak honestly before God.
-We speak like people God has sent.

 ## Sermon Outline
 ### His Sufficiency in my Cynicism